jackmoore/autosize/readme.md

 ## Autosize

 Small jQuery plugin to allow dynamic resizing of textarea height, so that it grows as based on visitor input.
 To use, just call the `.autosize()` method on any textarea element.
 Example `$('textarea').autosize();`.
-See the [project page](http://jacklmoore.com/autosize/) for documentation and a demonstration.
+See the [project page](http://jacklmoore.com/autosize/) for documentation, caveats, and a demonstration.
 Released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog

+### v1.16.4 - 2013/2/11
+* Fixed a bug where triggering the autosize event immediately after assigning autosize had no effect.

 ### v1.16.4 - 2013/1/29
 * Fixed a conflict with direction:ltr pages.